openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzeof(): Promise&lt;number&gt;

-Check whether the read location of the gzip compressed file has reached the end of the file.
+Checks whether the read position (position from which data is read) of the gzip file has reached the end of the file.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.